RandyParedis/autoplay/README.md

 ```

 #### TRNG (Tina's Random Number Generator)
 Due to the random nature of the results of `autoplay`, `trng` was added.
-This library will
+This
-handle all random actions that happen during the music generation.
+library will handle all random actions that happen during the music generation.

-After painstakingly trying to install `trng` similarly to how `RtMidi` was installed,
+After painstakingly trying to install `trng` similarly to how `RtMidi` was
-the decision was made to keep it as a submodule, but describe how to install the library
+installed, the decision was made to keep it as a submodule.
-into the `opt` folder.

-###### TRNG Installation (Ubuntu 18.04 LTS)
-For a detailed description, please read the `trng.pdf` in the `trng/doc` folder (page 96).
-1. Install and Update the submodule
-2. Make sure `autoconf`, `automake` and `libtool` are installed.
-This can be done
-with `sudo apt-get install autotools-dev autoconf libtool-bin`.
-3. Run `autoreconf` on the `trng` folder to make sure everything works as desired.
-4. Configure `trng` in the `opt` directory with your preferred compiler (e.g. GNU C++ 7)
-using the following command: `sudo CXX=g++-7 ./configure --prefix=/opt/trng`.
-5. Run `sudo make` and `sudo make install`.

-If you don't want to use `/opt/trng` as the folder for `trng`, you can do so, but must
-compile `cmake` of this project with the flag `-DTRNG_LOC` set to your home directory of
-`trng`.

-**TODO:** Add scripts for this, so it will work easily on travis and possibly other OS.

 ## Progress Log
 | Date | Update